epdoc/std/README.md

 # @epdoc/timeutil

-Contains date and time duration utilities that are not found in [moment.js](https://github.com/moment/moment).
+Contains date and time duration utilities that are not found in [moment.js](https://github.com/moment/moment) or require a fair amount of wrapper logic when using [Intl.DurationFormat](https://tc39.es/proposal-intl-duration-format/#sec-intl-durationformat-constructor).

+Contains no external dependencies.

 ## Date Utilities